Renovamen/jekyll-theme-gungnir/README.md

 # Gungnir

-My blog.
-Also a theme for Jekyll.
+Gungnir is a blog theme for Jekyll.
 It is derived from [Huxpro/huxpro.github.io](https://github.com/Huxpro/huxpro.github.io), thanks for this theme.

 **Gungnir** is the spear of the god Odin in Norse mythology.